Lia-De/ToDoList/README.md

 - [ ] Manually add time spent

 ~~--------------------------------------------------~~
+### To do 2024-01-30
+* Map js methods for showing editing form
+* Add description options in user input
+* Expand creation of Task with more than name and deadline
+* Re-design and code viewing of Tags

 ### To do 2025-01-27
 * ~~Added css vars for colours~~
 * (design) Expand Figma designs
 * Change to follow re-design:
   * (frontend) Finish raw html/css styling
   * (backend) Set up timers and total time for Tasks.
-  * (backend) Set up methods to total time for a project
+  * ~~(backend) Set up methods to total time for a project~~
   * (frontend/backend) User input to add description text to Tasks

 ### To do 2025-01-24